Earth5R Podcast: Cities

 Ashwin: I think for any student, practitioner, or individual starting off in this space, the more they are humble and willing to learn and unlearn, the more it will help them.
 This is crucial in this profession or field.

-I think for any student, practitioner, or individual starting off in this space, the more they are humble and willing to learn and unlearn, the more it will help them.
+I think for any student, practitioner, or individual starting off in this space, the more they are humble and willing to learn and unlearn, the more it will help them and consequently their cities.

 Saurabh: It’s very good to know these insights from someone who has had a long career in sustainability at a very senior level.
 These are important learnings for everyone.
 Ashwin, can you explain the concept of cradle-to-cradle sustainability and how it applies to urban development?
 Cradle-to-cradle has recently become very popular.
 It started more as an architect-to-architect concept but is now entering the industry and systemic innovation.
 I’d like to know more about it since you’ve been working on it.